Drangue: In the Highland Lute

 In the Lahuta e Malcís (English: Highland Lute)—one of the most important heroic epics of Albania—the drangues are presented as the personification of the Albanian Highlands heroes, and are the central figures of the 16th and 17th cantos.
 In the 16th canto a kulshedra escapes from a cave in Shalë to take revenge on Vocerr Bala, a drangue.
 A force of drangues gather and defeat the kulshedra.
 After the battle they are invited by oras, female protective spirits, to celebrate their victory.

 In the 17th canto the central figures are two drangues named Rrustem Uka and Xhem Sadrija.
 After preparing for a wedding ceremony, they travel to Qafë Hardhi (English: Grapevine Pass) to rest.
 While cleaning their weapons and smoking, they discover that eight Montenegrin battalions, consisting of three hundred soldiers led by Mark Milani, are marching against Plava and Gucia.
 The two drangues, with the help of local shepherds, defend Qafë Hardhi and force the Montenegrins to retreat at Sutjeska.

-Modern beliefs

-The belief that a dragùa can be born every day has persisted among Albanian mountain folk until recently, and there are still elderly people alive who espouse the belief.